Synthesis (Evanescence album): Composition and recording

-For the project, Lee collaborated with Campbell, who arranged the strings for their previous three albums.
+Lee collaborated with Campbell, who arranged the strings for their previous three albums.
 Lee said that collaborating with Campbell on a more intricate level than before was essential to Synthesis.
 Will Hunt (Spaceway) and Lee produced the album, and Campbell arranged and conducted the orchestra.
 The orchestral sessions were recorded by Nashville Music Scoring Orchestra at Ocean Way Studios in Nashville, Tennessee.

 "Imperfection", one of the original songs written for the album, is an electronic-symphonic track that features trip hop beats and a "swaggering cadence" and belting from Lee.
 The song is preceded in the album by a piano solo that serves as a segue; this piano piece introduces the song in its music video.
 Lee wrote the song from the perspective of a person who has lost someone to suicide and depression, and described it as a "plea to fight for your life".
 For Lee, the song was the most important on the album.

 "Hi-Lo", the other original song on Synthesis, is a track originally written in 2007 by Lee with Hunt in their first collaboration ever.
 Lee wrote it about moving on, "but in a very non-confrontational, non-angry way.
 It's just, 'Hey, everything that happened, I'm over it and I'm not mad at you'."
 She said of its rebirth on Synthesis: "I've always had it at the top of my pile to release, but it never quite fit, it was never finished.
 The song is now finally home.
 I imagined it with strings and a full orchestra in that epic place".
 Hi-Lo contains "glacial industrial rhythms" and a violin solo from Lindsey Stirling.

 The Synthesis version of "Bring Me to Life" replaces the drums and guitars from the original version with a strings arrangement, and excludes the rap.
 Its instrumentation includes crashing cymbals, "tension-building" timpani drums, and electronic elements alongside "soaring" strings.
 Several journalists described its new arrangement as "dramatic", "epic" and "cinematic".
 Lee described the song as "new" to her again as she incorporated vocals and musical elements she had "heard in [her] head" since its release.

-For "End of the Dream", Lee wanted to re-record it in a way "that exposed the completely post-traumatic healing of a survivor- taking the time to focus on the pain, and then look up and past it, gathering the strength to live on, better [and] stronger."
+For "The End of the Dream", Lee wanted to re-record it in a way "that exposed the completely post-traumatic healing of a survivor- taking the time to focus on the pain, and then look up and past it, gathering the strength to live on, better [and] stronger."
 On the re-remake of "Your Star", Hunt used a vintage Roland SVC-350 vocoder for some beat processing, which "accidentally began picking up some distorted and very otherworldly sounding Mexican radio station's frequency at the end [of the song]".
 Lee said it added "a subtle level of authentic creepiness to the song", and mistakes like this are some of her favorite parts.